mounicap6/Amazin-Bookstore/README.md

 * Lynn Mehyou worked on implementing the edit information of a book
 * Sarah Lamonica implemented the shopping cart and the functionality to add a book to the cart

-## Progress:
-* The Github repository has been connected with Travis CI and Heroku
-* The entity classes for the book and bookstore have been created
+### Milestone 3 (Final Demo):
+* Sonia Hassan-Legault implemented search and filter functionality for the user
+* Shoana Sharma worked on the checkout page and shopping cart functionality
+* Mounica Pillarisetty implemented the book recommendation functionality based on past purchases
+* Lynn Mehyou implemented the inventory functionality and adding a picture to a book
-* The shopping cart has been added and books can now be added to the cart
+* Sarah Lamonica worked on the chekout page and adding multiple books to the shopping cart
-* The application collects data from the back end to display the result

-## Next Week
-Requirement 1: We will implement editing book information and adding pricing for each book.

-Requirement 2: We will implement search and browse for the user.

-Requirement 3: Users can now add shopping cart so we will implement the checkout process.